 GENERAL REQUIREMENTS OF PUWER

 The PUWER regulations apply to all equipment provided for use in the workplace.
 PUWER places responsibilities on employers and people who have control of work equipment.
-For a complete understanding of the requirements of the regulations reference should be made to the Regulations and associated Approved Code of Procedure (ACOP).
+For a complete understanding of the requirements of the regulations reference should be made to the Regulations and associated Approved Code of Practice (ACOP).
 The general requirements of PUWER are as follows:

 Equipment must be suitable for the purpose for which it is used or provided.